formalco/terraform-provider-formal/docs/index.md

 ### Deploying with a Managed Cloud model

 Registering resources such as Keys and Datastores under the Managed Cloud model require the `cloud_account_id` parameter, which is the Formal ID of your cloud integration.
-You can find this information in the "Integrations" side panel in the [Formal Console](console.joinformal.app).
+You can find this information in the "Integrations" side panel in the [Formal Console](https://app.joinformal.com).

 ## Examples

-See examples for each resource in the `examples/` folder.
+See examples for each resource in the `examples/` folder of the [Formal Terraform Github Repository](https://github.com/formalco/terraform-provider-formal/tree/main/examples).